oylsister/ZombieSharp/README.md

 ### Command Setting
 It's recommend to set these Convar before using the plugin to prevent crashed and issues that may occur.
 ```
-mp_limitteams 0 // set in server.cfg
+// set in server.cfg
+mp_limitteams 0
-mp_autoteambalance 0 // set in server.cfg
+mp_autoteambalance 0

-mp_disconnect_kills_players 1 // set in gamemode_casual_server.cfg if file is not existed copy gamemode_casual.cfg and rename it.
+// set in gamemode_casual_server.cfg if file is not existed copy gamemode_casual.cfg and rename it.
+mp_disconnect_kills_players 1
+mp_roundtime 3 // set it to round time that you want.
+mp_roundtime_hostage 0 // this will override mp_roundtime in the map "cs_" if value is more than 0.
+mp_roundtime_defuse 0 // this will override mp_roundtime in the map "de_" if value is more than 0.
 ```

 ### API Example